variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 The GBZ

-format makes the distinction between REFERENCE
+format makes a distinction between REFERENCE

 and HAPLOTYPE